Examining Employer Race-based Discrimination Before and After Ban the Box

 The results also indicate that employers hold exaggerated impressions of real-world racial differences in felony conviction rates.

+Policy implications.
 The results have mixed implications.
 On one hand, the results confirmed BTB’s core premise: felony convictions were a major employment barrier.
 However, the results also suggest that without information on applicant criminal records, employers relied on exaggerated racial stereotypes about black applicants as a proxy for criminality.
 While BTB policies appeared to help some applicants with records gain access to job interviews, these gains came at the expense of black men seeking employment.

 There is no clear method to mitigate the unintended racial consequences of BTB policies.
 One innovation might be to effectively enforce laws against racial discrimination in hiring, but hiring discrimination laws are notoriously difficult to enforce.
 Another innovation may be for employers to blind themselves to names and other potentially racially identifying information, though the potential impacts of this have not been tested in the United States.